lukehalley/MT-ClientServer/README.md

 # MT-ClientServer
+## Distributed Systems Assignment 2
-## Multithreaded Client/Server - Student Database - Dist Systems
+## Multithreaded Client/Server which interacts with a SQL Database with JDBC

 ### Client part of the Multithreaded Client/Server Java application
 The client connects to the Server on startup which is placed in a new thread.
 The use can then enter a 8 digit student number